silverstripe/silverstripe-realme/README.md

-# RealMe module for SilverStripe
+# Real Me module for SilverStripe

 [Real Me](https://www.realme.govt.nz/)

-This module provides the foundation to support a quick integration for a SilverStripe application running on the common web platform to RealMe as an identity provider.
+This module provides the foundation to support a quick integration for a SilverStripe application running on the common web platform to Real Me as an identity provider.

 ## Requirements